SmartgridReady/SGrJava/readme.md

 ## Summary
 SGrJava is home for the SmartgridReady core components, the communication handler implementations.
-Current list of communication handlers:
+Current list of interfaces supported by the communication handler:
+- Modbus
-- CommHandler4Modbus
+- REST API's
-- CommHandler4Rest (planned)
+- MQTT

 A communication handler maps the SmartgridReady generic interface to a device/product specific interface.
 The interface mapping is defined within an external interface description in XML. (see https://github.com/SmartgridReady/SGrSpecifications/tree/master/XMLInstances/ExtInterfaces)